quanterall/HaskellMaterials/basics/01-values-and-functions.md

 2. Define a function that returns whether or not a `Float` is greater than zero.

+3. Define a function that takes two `Int`s and returns the biggest of the two.

+4. Define a function that takes two `Int`s and returns the smallest of the two.

-3. Define a function that adds 1/10th of a Double to itself.
+5. Define a function that adds 1/10th of a Double to itself.

-4. Define a function that takes 2 `Float`s `length` & `width` and returns the area of the rectangle they make up.
+6. Define a function that takes 2 `Float`s `length` & `width` and returns the area of the rectangle they make up.

-5. Define a function that takes a radius of type `Float` and returns the area of a circle.
+7. Define a function that takes a radius of type `Float` and returns the area of a circle.

-6. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.
+8. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.

 ## Partial application